Chart Color Schemes

 Woodville Gardens displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Woodville Gardens' dwelling structures, as per the latest Census, consisted of 52.2% houses and 47.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
 Home ownership in Woodville Gardens stood at 20.2%, with mortgaged dwellings at 24.2% and rented ones at 55.6%.
-The median monthly mortgage repayment was $1,417, lower than Adelaide metro's $1,562.
-The median weekly rent in Woodville Gardens was $250, compared to Adelaide metro's $320.
-Nationally, Woodville Gardens' mortgage repayments were significantly lower at $1,417 versus Australia's average of $1,863, and rents were substantially lower at $250 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,417, lower than Adelaide metro's average of $1,562.
+Median weekly rent in Woodville Gardens was $250, compared to Adelaide metro's $320.
+Nationally, Woodville Gardens' mortgage repayments were significantly lower at $1,417 against the Australian average of $1,863, while rents were substantially lower at $250 compared to the national figure of $375.

 Frequently Asked Questions - Housing